Pickling is a great way to preserve homegrown cucumbers. Especially when you have more appearing in summer than you can eat!

 5 small fresh bay leaves, 1 crushed clove of garlic, 1 sliced clove of garlic, 1/2 teaspoon of split mustard seeds, 1/2 teaspponn of dill seeds, 1 sliced fresh jalepeno, green chillies.

-Wash and slice the cucumbers.
-Layer the slices into a bowl with rock salt added inbetween each layer.
-Place a plate on top and then a weight onto it like a tin of beans.
+- Wash and slice the cucumbers.
+Then layer the slices into a bowl with rock salt added in between each layer.
+After that place a plate on top and then a weight onto it like a tin of beans.

-Keep overnight in the fridge to allow the cucumber slice to release their excess water.
-Rinse in cold water and drain the next day.
+- Keep overnight in the fridge to allow the cucumber slice to release their excess water.
+The next day rinse in cold water and drain the next day.